 Being a consumer is a major part of just about everyone’s life these days, to a greater extent than has ever been possible in the past.

-And while there’s nothing wrong with doing some shopping and consuming entertainment media, it is important to find a place of balance, where you’re able to offset your time spent consuming with some time spent in acts of creation.
+And while there’s nothing wrong with doing some shopping and consuming entertainment media, it is important to find a place of balance, where you’re able to offset the time you spend consuming with spending some time in acts of creation.

 Gardening allows you to get back to basics and experience the joy of nurturing and creating.
 You’ll feel an immense sense of fulfillment once you’ve transformed your garden from a wasteland into a beautiful landscape.